MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMBMSOSDEncryptionPolicy.md

 Use this cmdlet to create a policy to manage whether to encrypt the OS drive with BitLocker.

 If you want to use BitLocker on a computer without a [Trusted Platform Module (TPM)](https://docs.microsoft.com/windows/security/information-protection/tpm/trusted-platform-module-top-node), don't use the **-RequireTpm** parameter.
 In this mode, BitLocker requires a password when the device starts up.
-If you forget the password, use a BitLocker recovery option to access the drive.​
+If you forget the password, use a BitLocker recovery option to access the drive.

 On a computer with a compatible TPM, BitLocker can use two authentication methods when the device starts up.
 This behavior provides added protection for encrypted data.
-When the computer starts, it can use only the TPM for authentication, or it can also require the entry of a personal identification number (PIN).​
+When the computer starts, it can use only the TPM for authentication, or it can also require the entry of a personal identification number (PIN).

 > [!TIP]
 > For higher security, when you enable devices with TPM + PIN protector, consider disabling the following group policy settings in **System** > **Power Management** > **Sleep Settings**: